Elizabeth Stuart, Electress Palatine of the Rhine

 ‘James I and his royal progeny’ by Charles Turner, published by Samuel Woodburn, after Willem de Passe mezzotint, published 1814 NPG D9808 © National Portrait Gallery, London

 As was customary for princesses, Elizabeth was not raised by her parents, but by a noble family loyal to the Scottish royal family.
 Her early years were spent at Linlithgow Palace in the care of Alexander Livingstone, 1st Earl of Linlithgow, 7th Lord Livingstone and his Catholic wife, Eleanor (Helen) Hay, eldest daughter of Andrew Hay, 8th Earl of Erroll.
-The fact that a Protestant princess was being raised by the Catholic Lady Livingstone was controversial.
+A Protestant princess being raised by the Catholic Lady Livingstone was controversial.
 Lord and Lady Livingstone remained guardians of Elizabeth until the accession of Elizabeth’s father to the English throne in 1603.
 Elizabeth then accompanied her mother and her brother Henry, Prince of Wales to England.

 Elizabeth, aged seven, by Robert Peake the Elder, 1603; Credit – Wikipedia